BhavikDudhrejiya/Ensemble-Learning-Methods/README.md

 4. It is a bootstrap sampling + aggregation(aggragation of vote)

 B. Purpose of using Bagging:
-1. It takes a models with high variance and low bias and reduced their variance without decreasing their bais.
+1. It takes a models with high variance and low bias and reduce their variance without decreasing their bais.

 C. What is Bootstrap ?:
 1. Boostrap refers to a random sampling with replacement.